 The NOC is in a locked room with a security badge access system.
 Only authorized people have access to the room.
 This system keeps track of who has entered the computer room at specific dates and times.

 If you believe your computer has been violated by an unknown person, or you start to receive email messages for some unknown reason, you may be a victim.
 Please contact the Help Desk at x3350 as soon as possible.
-Please fill out the reporting form.
-You can also send email to email@example.com.
+Please fill out the reporting form or send an email firstname.lastname@example.org

 Things to do if you think you are a victim: